Interactive Dashboard

 Checking-the-swaps

-When working with views that involve a hierarchy or several levels of detail, you can use Set Actions to achieve.
-In the tutorial below, we will build a hierarchy involving Category, Sub-Category and Product Name.
+When working with views that involve a hierarchy or several levels of detail, you can use Set Actions to achieve a clear representation of information.
+In the example below, we will build a hierarchy involving Category, Sub-Category, and Product Name.

 Steps: